fanx-dev/fanx/doc/MoreDiff.md

 The List.fits and Func.returns are no longer available.

 ### Map ###
-The Map.caseInsensitive and Map.ordered replaced by Orderedmap and CIMap.
+The Map.caseInsensitive and Map.ordered replaced by Orderedmap and CaseInsensitiveMap.

 ### Static Cotr ###
 The static constructor return nonNullable type.